 We accept digested peptide mixtures that must be prepared according to our provided protocol.

-We perform a final peptide concentration / desalting of the samples and then inject them on a low-resolution LTQ platform for a QC check.
+We perform a final peptide concentration / desalting of the samples and then inject them on our Orbitrap Elite system for a QC check.
 We use 1/5th of the sample for this check, which should not result in significant signal loss in the main analysis.
-If your sample is clean it is then run on a QExactive or Orbitrap platform.
+If your sample is clean it is then run on the Oribtrap Fusion Lumos platform.

 If you submit a contaminated sample we will meet with you, and require that you follow all guidance given in order to submit further samples.
 If another sample is submitted that is also contaminated you will no longer be permitted to send in-solution samples.